BryanKoo/PATANA/README.md

 Baseline for the calculation is the paragraph vector disclosed by Le & Mikolov. https://cs.stanford.edu/~quocle/paragraph_vector.pdf

-Another way of distance calculation is word mover's distance disclosed by Kusner et. al. http://proceedings.mlr.press/v37/kusnerb15.pdf
+Another way of the distance calculation is the word mover's distance disclosed by Kusner et. al. http://proceedings.mlr.press/v37/kusnerb15.pdf

 ## Process breakdown